-The Center for Professional Studies at Towson University delivers professional certification courses that address critical skills gaps in high growth industries.
+The Continuing & Professional Studies at Towson University delivers professional certification courses that address critical skills gaps in high growth industries.
 One career that is forecast to grow at a rate of 15% a year for the next 10 years is medical coding.
 But did you know that Maryland ranks as one of the top paying states for medical coders with an hourly wage of $21.96 and an annual wage of $45,670?
 More than that, the Baltimore-Towson area ranks among the highest employment levels in the US.

 A Career in Medical Coding

 Medical coders work with confidential patient information.
 As a medical coder you compile, process, and maintain medical records for billing according to very strict regulations consistent with the healthcare industry.
 Medical coding professionals work in a variety of settings including: physician offices, nursing homes, ambulatory care centers, surgical centers, urgent care centers and with additional training, the hospital setting.
 Many medical coders are independent and work from home.
 If that isn’t enough to convince you, here are six more reasons!